 Further to Note 8b to the Annual Financial Statements, Energix holds 100% of the management rights and 80.5% of the economic rights in the ARAN wind project in the Golan Heights, with a capacity of approx. 104 MW.
 Energix commenced construction after entering into agreements for the purchase of the main equipment for the project and with performance contractors.
-Against the backdrop of the Israeli Druze community's opposition to the project's development activity, which according to information provided to Energix, is mainly based on claims that are not related to the project, and since the massive construction work of the project, including transportation of the turbines to the site, require an escort and dedicated assessments by the police, the massive construction work is expected to extend beyond the original schedules determined for the project.
-According to the information available at Energix as of the date of approval of the report, this delay has no material effect on Energix.
+Against the backdrop of the Israeli Druze community's opposition to the project's development activity, which according to information provided to Energix, is mainly based on claims that are not related to the project, and since the massive construction work of the project, including transportation of the turbines to the site, require an escort and dedicated assessments by the police, and taking into consideration the lack of availability of the Israeli government, police and security forces for the project company in this period, Energix estimates that the start of the massive construction work will be delayed and begin depending on the availability of the police and consequently, the project's construction schedules are expected to be extended.
+According to the information available at Energix as of the date of approval of the report, and according to Energix's estimate, the aforementioned does not have a material effect on Energix.